Skip to main content

 Telehealth

 Telehealth is considered to be a key tool to help address rural healthcare access issues.
-Through telehealth, rural patients can see specialists in a timely manner while staying in the comfort of their home or local facility.
+Through telehealth, rural patients can see subspecialists in a timely manner while staying in the comfort of their home or local facility.
 Local healthcare providers can also benefit from subspecialists' expertise provided via telehealth.
-However, the temporary changes to telehealth policy in response to the COVID-19 pandemic has made visible potential for unequal access to these services due to a lack of broadband internet access in some rural areas.
+However, there is the potential for unequal access to these services due to a lack of broadband internet access in some rural areas.
+The 2022 article Geospatial Analysis of Access to Health Care and Internet Services in the US shows that though counties with internet access were positively correlated with more available healthcare access, rural counties had less internet availability and were more likely to be situated in a healthcare desert.
 According to the Federal Communications Commission 2020 Broadband Deployment Report, 22.3% of rural Americans and 27.7% of Americans living in tribal areas lack fixed terrestrial broadband coverage, compared to 1.5% of Americans who lack coverage in urban areas.

-For more information on telehealth policy, including broadband capacity, see the Rural Policy Research Institute's 2020 report The Evolving Landscape of National Telehealth Policies during a Public Health Emergency: Responsiveness to Rural Needs.
-The report notes the RUPRI Health Panel's recommendation that telehealth should support rather than supplant local healthcare services.
-Additionally, the U.S. Department of Health and Human Services has a telehealth guide that is specific to rural areas.
+For more information on telehealth policy, including broadband infrastructure, see the Rural Policy Research Institute's 2023 report, The Role of Telehealth in Achieving a High Performing Rural Health System: Priorities in a Post-Pandemic System.
+Additionally, the U.S. Department of Health and Human Services has a telehealth guide that is specific to rural areas as well as a telehealth policy page that provides the most recent information on telehealth policy.

 What can be done to help rural veterans access healthcare?